-The Student Success Centers maintain all official academic records of students including Applications for Admission, transcripts, registration forms, and transfer credit and degree evaluations.
-The Financial Aid Office maintains all records of student aid and scholarship records.
+The Student Success Centers maintain all official academic records of students including Applications for Admission, transcripts, registration

 FERPA: The Family Education Rights and Privacy Act (FERPA or Buckley amendment) and Oregon Administrative Rules (OARs) protect the confidentiality of student records and student access to those records.
 Under the provisions of the FERPA and OARs, the educational institution must designate the information it will release without the written consent of the student as directory information, and protect the confidentiality of all other student records.
 By being FERPA compliant, the College in turn maintains Gramm-Leach-Bliley (GLB) compliance.